 Easier said than done, right?

 Interviewing takes practice, regardless of your background or career circumstances.
 In addition to practicing, it’s also important to be aware of common pitfalls during the interview process.

-Read below to learn about the biggest mistakes in the interview process for moms returning to work, along with key interview strategies you can use to make your background shine.
+Read below to learn about the biggest interview mistakes for moms returning to work, along with key interview strategies you can use to make your background shine.

-#1 Biggest Interview Mistake for Moms Returning to Work
+#1 Biggest Interview Mistake for Moms Returning to Work: Apologizing

 In the interview process you will most likely get asked a question like: What have you been up to for the past ___ length of time?

 You might be tempted to say something like the following:

 Well, I took some time off to care for my children.
 I realize I was away from the workforce for a while, but I am ready to come back and work now!

 Here’s another way to respond to that same question: